-- Summarises the metabolic effects of ethanol - Discusses the diagnosis and management of overdose; e.g.: - salicylate, barbiturate, paracetamol, tri-cyclic antidepressants, benzodiazepines - o ethanol and other alcohols - Discusses the diagnosis and monitoring of drug addiction
+- Summarises the metabolic effects of ethanol - Discusses the diagnosis and management of overdose; e.g.: - salicylate, barbiturate, paracetamol, tri-cyclic antidepressants, benzodiazepines - o ethanol and other alcohols - Discusses the diagnosis and monitoring of drug addiction including: - opiates, amphetamine, MDMA, benzodiazepines, cocaine. - alcohol and other psychoactive agents - Discusses the diagnosis and management of poisoning; e.g. - lead, mercury, aluminium, carbon monoxide, paraquat - iron, ethylene glycol, methanol, organophosphate compounds - Outlines the laboratory investigation of the unconscious and deceased patient

-- Summarise the effects of postmortem changes on the results of laboratory investigations - Describe and explain the legal procedure surrounding investigation of death - Discuss factors affecting method selection in the identification of drugs of abuse, including different body fluids, immunoassay, mass including:
+- Summarise the effects of postmortem changes on the results of laboratory investigations - Describe and explain the legal procedure surrounding investigation of death - Discuss factors affecting method selection in the identification of drugs of abuse, including different body fluids, immunoassay, mass spectrometry (MS) and MS-MS methods and their limitations - Describe and explain investigation and management of common poisonings and how specialist labs are involved in occupational screening for possible poisoning